tomster/collective.hostout/README.rst

 ... python = python26
 ...
 ... [python26]
-... executalble = /path/to/your/python2.6/binary
+... executable = /path/to/your/python2.6/binary
 ...
 ... """ )

-or alternatively if you don't want to use your local python you can get buildoit to build it for you.
+or alternatively if you don't want to use your local python you can get buildout to build it for you.

 >>> write('buildout.cfg',